 The collective began with a group of friends from Oxford University, Morris, Edward Burne-Jones and others were spurred on by the works of Keats, Shelley and later Ruskin to form a movement that was both radical and romantic.
 They championed simple, old-fashioned craftsmanship and promoted anti-industrial social reform.

+On our tours there is the option to visit Kelmscott Manor, Morris’ home in the Cotswolds.
 When William Morris first laid eyes on Kelmscott it was love at first sight, greatly admiring this ‘’loveliest haunt of ancient peace’.
 Along with family, friends and colleagues from the Movement, many a summer day would be spent writing and creating pieces of art in this Cotswolds retreat.

 Kelmscott Manor is a beautiful 17th-century house on the banks of the River Thames.
 Its gardens, barns, meadows and dovecote are peaceful and magical – it is easy to see how the place would become such an inspiration to its residents.

 The house contains a fascinating collection from the Arts & Crafts Movement by Morris and his famous colleagues.
 There is furniture, pictures, paintings, ceramics and metalwork that demonstrate the passion and skill of the artists.